Raichur district

-Raichur district is an administrative district in the Indian state of Karnataka.
-It is located in the northeast part of the state and is bounded by Yadgir district in the north, Bijapur and Bagalkot district in the northwest, Koppal district in the west, Bellary district in the south, Jogulamba Gadwal district of Telangana and Kurnool district of Andhra Pradesh in the east.
+Raichur District is an administrative division of the Indian state of Karnataka.
+Located in the northeastern part of the state, it is bounded by Yadgir District to the north; Vijayapura (Bijapur) and Bagalkot districts to the northwest; Koppal District to the west, Ballary District to the south; and the Jogulamba Gadwal District of Telangana and Kurnool District of Andhra Pradesh to the east.

 Geography

-The district is bounded by the Krishna River on the north and the Tungabhadra River on the south.
-The wedge of land between the rivers is known as the Raichuru Doab, after the city of Raichur.
-Bijapur and Yadgir districts lie to the north across the Krishna River.
-Bagalkot and Koppal districts lie to the west.
-Across the Tungabhadra lies Bellary District of Karnataka to the southwest and Mahabubnagar of Telangana to the southeast.
-Kurnool District of Andhra Pradesh state lies to the east, and includes the lower portion of the Raichur Doab.
+The district is bounded by the Krishna River to the north and the Tungabhadra River to the south.
+The wedge of land between the rivers is known as the Raichur Doab, named after the city of Raichur.
+Vijayapura and Yadgir districts lie to the north across the Krishna River while Bagalkot and Koppal districts border to the west.
+Across the Tungabhadra River lies Ballary District of Karnataka to the southwest and Jogulamba Gadwal District of Telangana to the southeast.
+Kurnool District of Andhra Pradesh lies to the east and includes the lower portion of the Raichur Doab.